fm16191/spotify-recorder/README.md

 - Record a song given a share link

 Features to be added in future :
+- [ ] Finalize recording all tracks within a playlist
-- [] Migrate to argparse
+- [ ] Migrate to argparse
-- [] Add bitrate and file extension choice support.
+- [ ] Add bitrate and file extension choice support.
-- [] Record a song based on user's likes.
+- [ ] Record a song based on user's likes.
-- [] Record the current played song.
+- [ ] Record the current played song.
-- [] Record multiple songs, and split them.
+- [ ] Record multiple songs, and split them.
-- [] Add support for pipewire
+- [ ] Add support for pipewire
-- [] Filter tracks by user's market availability
+- [ ] Filter tracks by user's market availability

 ## Dependencies :
 `Python 3+` with `python-dotenv` and `spotipy` modules.